A Muay Thai explosive push-ups routine helps to develop your chest, shoulders, and triceps muscles.

 Front clap and back clap push-ups

 To make it more challenging you can try to clap your hands behind your back.
-Word of advice: try it on exercise mat first or put something soft under your face.
+Word of advice: try it on an exercise mat first or put something soft under your face.

 are one of the more demanding bodyweight exercises.
 It helps to develop your shoulders and your upper and lower abdominal muscles.
 With face down to the floor, extend your arms above your head and keep your legs together and straight out.

 Now lift yourself up.
 Make sure that your body is supported only by your hands and your toes.
 Lower yourself back down.
 Repeat and enjoy the progress.

 Push-ups are a cornerstone of a bodyweight workout routine.
 The best thing about them is that you don't need any fancy equipment to perform them.

 It is a simple exercise yet you can make it more challenging: 10 more reps when you're already tired, one-hand pushup, added weight, etc. Push-ups offer great physical gains over time.